How to Create a Drop-Down Menu in WordPress

 However, sidebar menus are also very prominent:

-You’ll also see plenty of hamburger menus on mobile sites, which expand when the hamburger icon is clicked on:
+You’ll also see plenty of hamburger menus on mobile sites, which is a responsive drop and expands when the hamburger icon is clicked on:

-One final example – which is also what we’ll be creating later in this post – is the drop-down menu.
+One final example – which is also what we’ll be creating later in this post – is the drop-down navigation menu or navbar.
 Like the hamburger menu, this style economizes screen real estate, because most of the content is hidden away until it is needed:

 In the following walkthrough, we’ll show you how to use native WordPress features to build your menu.
-An advantage of this method is you’ll retain any menus you create even if you change themes or add new plugins to your site in the future.
+An advantage of this method is you’ll retain any menu item you create even if you change themes or add new plugins to your site in the future.

 Step 1: Create Menu Items